jamdominguez/Unity-Examples_and_CheatSheet/README.md

 Has Exit Time and Settings > Fixed Duration should be unchecked to avoid transition problems:
 - **Has Exit Time**: Trasition has a fixed exit time
 - **Fixed Duration**: Transition duration is independent of state length
+- **Transition Duration**: Set the duration for the transition.
+For Sprites in pixel art the right value is 0

 <br><br>